-Even if your phone is not a Pixel, other manufacturers aren’t waiting around for the next Android update to introduce a Night Mode on some of their phones.
-This is the case for Honor, Huawei, Asus, OnePlus, Samsung…generally, all you need to do is just go to Settings or the shortcuts to activate it.
+Other manufacturers aren’t waiting around for the next Android update to introduce a Night Mode or Blue Light Filter on some of their phones.
+This is the case for Honor, Huawei, Asus, OnePlus, Samsung…generally, all you need to do is just go to Settings (then usually Display) or the shortcuts to activate it.

 So you've looked on your current phone and it doesn't appear to have a night mode?
 This can happen, especially if you're on Android One or stock Android, without any bells and whistles added by Google or the manufacturer's skin.
 Don't worry though.

 At the moment there are a number of apps available on Google Play that allow you to achieve the same result.
 One of the most popular ones around at the moment is Bluelight Filter.
 It has the same functionalities as those you find on Android, with more new options such as selecting the filter color from seven available shades, shortcuts on the home screen, a notification widget on the screen and an activation time schedule.

 - App version: 2.4.3

 - Compatibility: Android 4.0 or higher